Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Introduction

-The impact of additional physics, such as magnetic field and thermal conduction, remains unanswered when combined with radiative cooling for the study of cold streams.
-One can find some insights from simulations of cold clouds in the CGM. \citet[][2D HD simulations]{Armillotta2017} found that isotropic conduction can hinder the growth of KHI and increase the survival time of the cloud. \citet[][]{Hidalgo-Pineda2023} investigated with 3D simulations the impact of magnetic field and concluded that the magnetic field can help the cloud to stabilize against KHI and survive on a longer time scale. \citet{Bruggen2023} investigated both isotropic and anisotropic thermal conduction from 3D MHD simulations with different magnetic field angles.
-They found that magnetic field and thermal conduction can lower the KHI growth, i.e., the mixing of the cold cloud gas and the CGM, which also allows the cloud to survive longer. \citet{Sander2021} studied high-velocity clouds inside CGM from 3D MHD simulations including self-gravity, star formation, thermal conduction, and additional physics.
-They concluded that thermal conduction also helps the cloud to stabilize but that it also diffuses the cold gas substructure which has been detached from the cloud (in the cloud tail, for example).
+The impact of additional physics, such as magnetic fields and thermal conduction, remains unanswered when combined with radiative cooling for studying cold streams.
+One can find some insights from simulations of cold clouds in the CGM. \citet[][2D HD simulations]{Armillotta2017} found that isotropic conduction can hinder the growth of KHI and increase the survival time of the cloud. \citet[][]{Hidalgo-Pineda2023} investigated with 3D simulations the impact of magnetic field and concluded that the magnetic field could help stabilize the cloud against KHI, allowing it to survive for a longer time scale. \citet{Bruggen2023} investigated both isotropic and anisotropic thermal conduction from 3D MHD simulations with different magnetic field angles.
+They found that both the magnetic field and thermal conduction can lower the KHI growth, i.e., the mixing of the cold cloud gas and the CGM, allowing the cloud to survive longer. \citet{Sander2021} studied high-velocity clouds inside the CGM from 3D MHD simulations, including self-gravity, star formation, thermal conduction, and additional physics.
+They concluded that thermal conduction also helps stabilize the cloud but that it also diffuses the cold gas substructure, which has been detached from the cloud (in the cloud tail, for example).

 To sum up, the mixing of the CGM gas and the streaming gas triggered by KHI is a crucial mechanism that can explain the stream emission signature and its evolution.
-In particular, the emission from the mixing layer is dominated by Ly$\alpha$ which might be linked to the observed Ly$\alpha$ emitters.
-However, from simulations of cold clouds in the hot CGM, it appears that magnetic fields with various angles and thermal conduction can act on the growth of the KHI.
-Reducing the KHI growth can increase the survival time of cold streams but also decrease its emission.
+In particular, the emission from the mixing layer is dominated by Ly$\alpha$ which might be linked to observed Ly$\alpha$ emitters.
+However, from simulations of cold clouds in the hot CGM, it appears that magnetic fields with various angles and thermal conduction can each affect the growth of the KHI.
+Reducing the KHI growth rate can increase the survival time of cold streams but may also decrease its emission.
 We hence intend to address this issue by performing a large suite of 2D MHD simulations ($\sim$ 120 simulations), including radiative cooling and anisotropic thermal conduction.
 Focusing on 2D simulations allows us to cover a wide range of parameters with different stream velocities, CGM/stream densities, and magnetic field angles, on HD, MHD, and MHD with thermal conduction (MHD+TC) simulations.